 One of the initial steps the Harrell Remodeling Design + Build Team undertakes at the outset of each project is to research the requirements, permitting, and fees specific to the city or county of the project as well as information on the client’s property.
 The resulting feasibility study outlines a plan, identifying and mitigating most issues or surprises.
 Gloria expounds, “Each property and project is very unique, and each jurisdiction has very different requirements.
 There is a lot to unearth before breaking ground.
 The feasibility roadmap is vital for the Harrell Remodeling Team as well as our clients to successfully navigate the ADU project from concept to completion.”

 In addition to the feasibility study, the Harrell Remodeling Design + Build Team works closely with each client to determine a budget for their project.
 “The cost for building an ADU varies by the scope and quality of the project, and homeowners need to take into consideration the additional cost of permits and other fees,” Lisa clarifies.
 Other things to consider include lot coverage, height restrictions, and ensuring your property has sufficient sewer and electrical service.

-Woman-founded in 1985 and 100% Employee-Owned, Harrell Remodeling has been creating distinctive homes in Silicon Valley and on the mid-Peninsula for 35 years.
+Woman-founded and 100% Employee-Owned, Harrell Remodeling has been creating distinctive homes in Silicon Valley and on the mid-Peninsula since 1985.
 If you are contemplating adding an ADU to your property, we’re sure you have questions and we’d love to start a conversation.
 Our award-winning Design + Build team is here to help you create the home (or secondary dwelling!) of your dreams.
 Reach out to us to set up your design consultation or sign up for one of our frequent and informative educational workshops.